 This award honors a Canadian scholar every two years who has shown outstanding commitment to the profession of demography and whose cumulative work has contributed in important ways to the advancement of the discipline in Canada, through publications, teaching and/or service.
 The body of lifetime work may include theoretical, substantive, methodological and/or applied contributions.
-This honorific award is intended as a one time recognition of a person's career contributions, and carries no monetary stipend.
-Under an exceptional situation in which there are equally qualified candidates, more than one recipient can recieve the Award.The CPS Award will be presented at the Annual General Assembly of the Canadian Population Society (Procedures for Nomination)
+This honorific award is intended as a one-time recognition of a person's career contributions, and carries no monetary stipend.
+Under an exceptional situation in which there are equally qualified candidates, more than one recipient can receive the Award.The CPS Award will be presented at the Annual General Assembly of the Canadian Population Society (Procedures for Nomination)

 Roderic Beaujot (Alberta, 1975)